 And we can't stress this enough, experiment with the razor.
 Trying out different angles, settings, piecing together and dialing in different methods will ultimately help you find the perfect shave you've always been looking for.
 Feel free to take a look at this video of Patrick explaining why it's so important to experiment with the Single Edge:

-Yes, we're still shipping daily.
-We are proud to offer free three-day shipping and returns for all US orders over $35.
-All orders ship same day if placed before 1PM EST M-F!
+We are proud to offer free three-day shipping for all US orders over $35.
+Returns are on us too.
+Yes, really.

 Made from zinc alloy and coated in aerospace grade PVD Chrome, this baby is built to last.